McGraw Hill: History

+19th century

 McGraw Hill was founded in 1888, when James H. McGraw, co-founder of McGraw Hill, purchased the American Journal of Railway Appliances.
 He continued to add further publications, eventually establishing The McGraw Publishing Company in 1899.

+20th century

-His co-founder, John A. Hill, had also produced several technical and trade publications and in 1902 formed his own business, The Hill Publishing Company.
+Co-founder John A. Hill, had also produced several technical and trade publications and in 1902 formed his own business, The Hill Publishing Company.

 In 1909, the two co-founders formed an alliance and combined the book departments of their publishing companies into an incorporated company called The McGraw-Hill Book Company.
 John Hill served as president, with James McGraw as vice-president.
 The remaining parts of each business were merged into The McGraw-Hill Publishing Company, Inc in 1917.

 In 1946, McGraw-Hill founded an international division of the company.
 It acquired Contemporary Films in 1972 and CRM in 1975.
 McGraw-Hill combined its films in the CRM division in 1978.
 McGraw-Hill sold CRM in 1987.

 In 1979, McGraw-Hill Publishing Company purchased Byte from its owner/publisher Virginia Williamson, who then became a vice-president of McGraw-Hill.
 In 1986, McGraw-Hill bought out competitor The Economy Company, then the nation's largest publisher of educational material.
 The buyout made McGraw-Hill the largest educational publisher in the U.S.

 In 1988, Harold McGraw became chairman emeritus of McGraw Hill.
 In 1988, Random House sold its school and college textbook divisions to McGraw-Hill.

-In 1989, McGraw-Hill formed a joint partnership with Robert Maxwell, forming second largest textbook publisher in the United States.
+In 1989, McGraw-Hill formed a joint partnership with Robert Maxwell, forming the second largest textbook publisher in the United States.
 McGraw-Hill took full ownership of the venture in 1993.

+21st century

 In 2004, The McGraw-Hill Companies sold its children's publishing unit to School Specialty.
 In 2007, The McGraw-Hill Companies launched an online student study network, GradeGuru.com.
 This offering gave McGraw-Hill an opportunity to connect directly with its end users, the students.
 It allowed students to share notes and materials for cash or gift cards in return.
 The site closed in April 2012.